HOW ROADMS PAVE THE WAY FOR TOMORROW’S FIBER OPTIC NETWORKS

 Compared to earlier ROADM generations, the next generation we’re now starting to see several benefits driven by technological advancements.
 For example, FlexGrid enables the spectral width of each wavelength to be configured independently.
 Next-gen ROADMs can also carry more wavelengths over the same network.

 Another factor is the advancement of other network components and protocols and how next-gen ROADM fits into the big picture of tomorrow’s optical networks.
-For instance, next-gen ROADM supports next-gen network protocols like 400 ZR and can be used together with the latest transceivers, switches and open line systems.
+For instance, next-gen ROADM supports next-gen network protocols like 400 ZR and 800 ZR and can be used together with the latest transceivers, switches and open line systems.
 Together, all of this is poised to significantly boost network capacity, cost effectiveness, flexibility and performance.

 The Open ROADM Initiative aims to improve ROADM compatibility